 There are no archaeological sites or cultural sites of significance within the site, however Lake Dunstan/Te Wairere immediately adjoins the site and holds significant cultural value to Kāi Tahu and is a Statutory Acknowledgment Area (Schedule 61 of the Ngai Tahu Settlement Act)).
 Further a Nohoanga entitlement at McNulty Inlet (Schedule 95) is located approximately 7km south of the site.
 The Park Burn dissects the north eastern corner of the site and is also of cultural value.

-A Working Draft Cultural Impact Assessment (CIA) has been prepared by Gail Tipa on behalf of Te Rūnanga o Moeraki Incorporated , Kati Huirapa ki Puketeraki Incorporated, Te Rūnanga o Ōtākou Incorporated and Hokonui Rūnanga Incorporated, here after referred to as Ka Runaka parties.

-This preliminary CIA has informed this substantive application, and a final version of the CIA is expected to be provided as part of formal comments to the Panel from iwi, as part of the processing of the substantive application.
-It is noted that this approach was agreed with the representative of the Ka Runaka parties.
-The Working Draft CIA assesses the cultural impacts of the proposal against the beliefs, values and practices of Kāi Tahu, with particular attention to the matters recognised and protected in the Ngāi Tahu Claims Settlement Act 1998 (NTCSA), including the Statutory Acknowledgement of Te Wairere (Schedule 61) and the Nohoanga entitlement at McNulty Inlet (Schedule 95).
+A FinalCultural Impact Assessment (CIA) has been prepared by Gail Tipa on behalf of Te Rūnanga o Moeraki Incorporated , Kati Huirapa ki Puketeraki Incorporated, Te Rūnanga o Ōtākou Incorporated and Hokonui Rūnanga Incorporated, here after referred to as Ka Runaka parties.
+The CIA is enclosed as Attachment [NN] and was received on the 27 August 2026.
+Prior to receiving the final CIA we were provided with a Working Draft CIA and this document has informed this substantive application.
+The CIA assesses the cultural impacts of the proposal against the beliefs, values and practices of Kāi Tahu, with particular attention to the matters recognised and protected in the Ngāi Tahu Claims Settlement Act 1998 (NTCSA), including the Statutory Acknowledgement of Te Wairere (Schedule 61) and the Nohoanga entitlement at McNulty Inlet (Schedule 95).

-The draft CIA describes the cultural and spiritual significance of Lake Dunstan as follows:
+The CIA describes the cultural and spiritual significance of Lake Dunstan as follows:

 “The lake and its surrounding landscape were integral to the Mahika kai networks and seasonal patterns of occupation that sustained Kāi Tahu whānui for generations.
 A nohoanga located where Cromwell now stands was the central meeting point for many trails that traversed inland Otago.
 The many waterways across the Matau-au were renowned as Mahika kai.